MsJamesM/Email-template-HTML/README.md

 ## Description

 An exercise in the use of HTML and CSS for creating a minimal but visually appealing and responsive email template design, using the global consulting company, [ICF](https://www.ICF.com), as an example.
-The template includes sections for header, content, and footer, with basic optimization for various email clients and devices.
+Note - not currently optimized for email clients and devices, as the exercise's purpose is primarily design.

 ## Screenshot